Growing with AI: Washington’s Agricultural Future

 February 4, 2026, 12-1:30pm

-How can AI tools help farmers prepare and adapt to increasing climate variability and extreme weather?
+How can AI-enabled approaches help growers prepare and adapt to increasing climate variability and extreme weather?

 AI for Input Optimization